Kid Ink: 2015–2016: Full Speed and Summer in the Winter

 On September 9, 2014, "Body Language", which features Usher and Tinashe, was released as the first single from his third studio album, Full Speed.
 The album was released on February 3, 2015, and has since peaked at number 14 on the US Billboard 200 album chart.
-On December 25, 2015, Kid Ink released a commercial mixtape, Summer in the Winter, with songs featuring Fetty Wap, Akon, Omarion, Starrah and Bïa Krieger.
+On December 25, 2015, Collins released a commercial mixtape, Summer in the Winter, with songs featuring Fetty Wap, Akon, Omarion, Starrah, and Bïa Krieger.

 2016–present: RSS2 and 7 Series

-On September 19, 2016, Kid Ink released the mixtape RSS2 on SoundCloud.
-Kid Ink wanted to get back into his old mixtape sound.
+On September 19, 2016, Collins released the mixtape RSS2 on SoundCloud.
+Collins wanted to get back into his old mixtape sound.
 RSS2 features underground artists including his younger brother, Juliann Alexander.
 RSS2 spawned the "One Day" single from the project, with a music video.
 RSS2 was released on Spotify and every other streaming service on March 30, 2017.
-On April 7, Kid Ink released the single "F With U" featuring Ty Dolla Sign, with DJ Mustard producing.
+On April 7, Collins released the single "F with U" (featuring Ty Dolla Sign), with DJ Mustard producing.
 His second EP 7 Series was released May 5, 2017.